Encephalitozoon cuniculi: Life cycle and pathogenesis

 The infective form of microsporidia (E. cuniculi) is a resistant spore which can survive for a long time in the environment.
 The spore extrudes its polar tubule and infects the host cell.
 The spore injects the infective sporoplasm into the eukaryotic host cell through a polar tube.
 Inside the cell, the sporoplasm undergoes extensive multiplication.
 This multiplication occurs either by merogony (binary fission) or schizogony (multiple fission).
+Host cell mitochondria often cluster around the developing parasite, suggesting a role in parasite development or nutrient acquisition.
 Microsporidia develop by sporogony to mature spores in the cytoplasm or inside parasitophorous vacuole.
 During sporogony, a thick wall is formed around the spore.
 The thick wall formed provides resistance to adverse environmental conditions.
 Once the spores increase in number and completely fill the cytoplasm of the host's cell, the cell membrane is disrupted and releases the spores to the surroundings.
 These free mature spores can infect new cells thus continuing the cycle.
+Vertical transmission has also been reported in rabbits, with spores transmitted transplacentally or during birth.

+DNA repair

+E. cuniculi has undergone an evolutionary process of genome reduction that has affected all major DNA repair pathways.
+DNA double-strand breaks are one of the most detrimental forms of DNA damage, as they can cause genome fragmentation if not repaired.
+More than half of the proteins that ordinarily participate in the two double strand break repair pathways, homologous recombinational repair and non-homologous end joining, are absent in E. cuniculi compared to other related species.
+The remaining proteins are all involved in additional cellular functions (such as meiosis).

 Epidemiology

 First identified in rabbits, E. cuniculi infections have been reported worldwide in over 20 mammalian species, including humans.
 Prevalence in pet rabbits is high, with 23–75% having antibodies to the disease.
 Studies of healthy dogs have found a 0–38% prevalence.
 Cats appear to be relatively resistant to the organism, although experimental infections in kittens with feline leukemia virus have been described.
+Recent guidelines from European researchers confirm that cats can serve as hosts under certain conditions, such as immunosuppression.
 E. cuniculi also infects rodents, and the organism has been detected in the feces of 13% of pet birds.
 A small percentage of healthy people have antibodies to the organism, indicating previous exposure.
 Seroprevalence rates are higher in immunocompromised people, and in those who live in or have visited tropical countries.
 Most infections do not result in clinical disease.

 E. cuniculi spores are usually shed in urine, but can also be found in the feces and respiratory secretions of infected animals.
 Spores can be detected in urine 38 to 63 days after infection, with intermittent shedding thereafter.
 Ingestion of spores is the main route of transmission, although inhalation of spores can also occur.
 Transplacental and intrauterine infections have been documented in rabbits.

+Farm-based studies have identified contaminated water sources as a potential environmental reservoir, emphasizing the importance of water sanitation in preventing herd outbreaks.